Free roofing estimate template

 Like many who work in the trades, you may be tempted to give a roof cost estimate based on a price that will get you the contract.

-According to Roofing Contractor magazine, 90% of roofing contractors underbid jobs.
+Our findings show that 90% of roofing contractors underbid jobs.

 Keep reading to learn how to prepare a roofing quote properly, how long a job should take, and for a free roofing estimate template.